naepre/BINF4241-group29/Assignment_5/README.md

         + An integer number between '2' and '10' to represent the number of players.
         - An integer number bigger than '10', smaller than '2' or negative.
         - A different type of input like: 'String', 'Character', 'Boolean', 'Float' or an empty input.
-        - You should not be able to start the game without setting the number of players.

       b.
 Set Players

-        - You should not be able to start the game without setting the players.

         b.1.
 Put in a Playername
           + A string input to represent the name of the player.
 (It can contain symbols and numbers like: "H0Twheel!Boy4000")
           + Each player needs to have a name.